sidebase/nuxt-auth/docs/guide/authjs/server-side/rest-api.md

 # REST API

-All endpoints that NextAuth.js supports are also supported by `nuxt-auth`:
+All endpoints that AuthJS supports are also supported by `nuxt-auth`:

 | Endpoint                          | Request      | Description                                                    |
 |-----------------------------------|:-------------|:---------------------------------------------------------------|